 Combined WithGosainkunda Lake, Helambu Trek

-Climbers can take in amazing 360-degree views from the summit of Yala that encompass the Langtang Range and the huge Shishapangma peak in Tibet.
-For fit beginners with no prior climbing experience, it offers an excellent introduction to Himalayan mountaineering.
+From the summit, climbers are treated to spectacular 360-degree views of the Langtang Range and the impressive Shishapangma peak in Tibet.
+For fit beginners with no prior climbing experience, it provides a fantastic introduction to high-altitude climbing in the Himalayas.

-The climb is mostly non-technical, but crampons, ice axes, and ropes are required on the final steep snow slopes up to the summit ridge.
-Most climbers can reach the summit and return to base camp in one long day.
+The climb itself is relatively non-technical, but the final stretch to the summit requires crampons, ice axes, and ropes due to the steep snow slopes.
+Most climbers can summit and return to base camp in one long day.

 5. Tent Peak (5,663 m/18,575 ft)